AckerlyXu/heima/articles/active-directory/active-directory-understanding-resource-access.md

-<properties
+---
-    pageTitle="Understanding resource access in Azure | Azure" description="This topic explains concepts about using subscription administrators to control resource access in the full Azure portal." services="active-directory"
+title: Understanding resource access in Azure | Azure
+description: This topic explains concepts about using subscription administrators to control resource access in the full Azure portal.
-    documentationcenter=""
-    author="MarkusVi"
-    manager="femila" />
-<tags
-    ms.assetid="174f1706-b959-4230-9a75-bf651227ebf6"
-    ms.service="active-directory"
-    ms.workload="identity"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="01/10/2017"
-    wacn.date=""
-    ms.author="markvi" />
+services: active-directory
+documentationcenter: ''
+author: MarkusVi
+manager: femila

+ms.assetid: 174f1706-b959-4230-9a75-bf651227ebf6
+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 01/10/2017
+wacn.date: ''
+ms.author: markvi
+---

 # Understanding resource access in Azure
-> [AZURE.NOTE]
+> [!NOTE]
 > This topic explains concepts about using subscription administrators to control resource access in the full Azure portal.
-As an alternative, the Azure Management portal provides [role-based access control](/documentation/articles/role-based-access-control-configure/) so Azure resources can be managed more precisely.
+As an alternative, the Azure Management portal provides [role-based access control](./role-based-access-control-configure.md) so Azure resources can be managed more precisely.
 >
 >